 My GSD is extremely protective; however, she is well trained, and once she knows I’m okay with the stranger visiting the house, she completely relaxes and will show affection to the newcomer.

 German Shepherds are also good with kids – but as long as they have been properly socialized.
 They are particularly good with children they have grown up with due to their loyal and protective nature.
-If you have a baby or are planning a family, read my article on the compatibility of German Shepherds and babies here.

 Minimal Health Issues

-The last thing you want to worry about as a first-time dog owner is constant visits to the vet and spending a ton of money on treatments and medication, especially if you don’t have a good pet insurance policy which I would always recommend.
+The last thing you want to worry about as a first-time dog owner is constant visits to the vet and spending a ton of money on treatments and medication, especially if you don’t have a good pet insurance policy, which I would always recommend.

 All breeds have some health issues, but you might want to lean toward a breed with overall good general health, at least until they age.